Jan 30, 2019 By Team YoungWonks *

 A web framework or web application framework is a software framework that is designed to support the development of web applications including web services, web resources, and web application programming interfaces (APIs).
 These web frameworks support the construction of internet applications based on a single programming language or based on native-language programmable packages designed around a particular user application, such as content management systems, some mobile development tools and some portal tools.
 The frameworks help automate the overhead associated with activities commonly performed in web development.
 For example, many web frameworks host libraries for database access, templating frameworks, and session management, and they often promote code reuse.
 Although they are usually used for the development of dynamic websites, they can also be applied to static websites.

-Keeping this in mind, here are the Top 10 web development frameworks for 2019 in no particular order:
+Keeping this in mind, here are the top 10 web development frameworks for 2020 in alphabetical order:

 Django is a Python-based free and open-source web framework that follows the model-view-template (MVT) architectural pattern.
 It’s aimed at creating complex, database-driven websites.
 The framework is worthy thanks to its stress upon reusability of components, less code, low coupling, rapid development, scalability and portability.
 Django also has an optional administrative create, read, update and delete interface that is generated dynamically through introspection and configured via admin models.
 Another advantage is that it is easy to use in that developers can quickly grasp the project’s structure.
 And with Django, it is easier to connect to the large number of third party applications.
 Some well-known sites using Django include the Public Broadcasting Service, Instagram, Mozilla and The Washington Times.